Michigan State University: Undergraduate

-The university started test-optional admissions with the fall 2021 incoming class in response to the COVID-19 pandemic and has extended this through fall 2025.
-Of the 51% of enrolled freshmen in 2023 who submitted SAT scores; the middle 50 percent Composite scores were 1110–1320.
-Of the 14% of the incoming freshman class who submitted ACT scores; the middle 50 percent Composite score was between 24 and 30.
+The university has continued to offer test-optional admissions since the COVID-19 pandemic.
+Of the enrolled freshmen in 2025 who submitted SAT scores, the middle 50 percent composite score was 1110–1320.
+Of incoming freshmen who submitted ACT scores, the middle 50 percent composite score was between 26 and 31.
+International students may still be required to submit English language proficiency test scores.